cgte/git-tools/README.md

 Some scripts for every day git use

-This package intends to automatize some git commands for example try to rebase all braches that are late onto master.
+This package intends to automatize some git commands for example try to rebase all braches that are late onto master/main.

 I also use this package for personal education, i need to learn python packaging and so on.